-Be especially careful when you mix pesticides.
-When you open a pesticide container you are exposing yourself, and potentially others, to the concentrated product.
-Put on gloves made to resist pesticides and any other protective equipment, such as eye protection, required by the label before you open the container.
-Keep children and pets away from the area where you are mixing pesticides.
-Close the cap on containers when you are finished using them.
-Do not leave containers unattended while applying pesticides.
+- When you open a pesticide container you risk exposing yourself, and potentially others, to the concentrated product.
+Close the cap on containers when you are finished and do not leave containers unattended while applying pesticides.

-Keep a separate set of tools used only for mixing and applying pesticides.
+- Keep a separate set of tools used only for mixing and applying pesticides.
 These include measuring spoons and cups and stirring paddles.
-Use plastic or metal items, not glass or wood.
-Open and mix pesticides outdoors or in a well-ventilated space.
-Mix only the amount of pesticide you will use.
-Use all that you mix.
+Use plastic or metal items, not glass or wood and mix only the amount of pesticide necessary and use all of the mixed pesticide on label-approved sites.

 Apply Pesticides Safely

-Always keep people, especially children, and pets away from the area being treated.
+- Always keep people, especially children and pets, away from the treatment area.

 Remember to read and follow the label directions.
-From the time you open the pesticide container until you properly dispose of the empty container, you are responsible for protecting yourself, protecting others, and protecting the environment.
-And always follow the six most important words on the label: “KEEP OUT OF REACH OF CHILDREN.”
+From the time the pesticide container is opened until the proper disposal of the empty container, the applicator is responsible for protecting themselves, others, and the environment.

 Additional information on necessary personal protective equipment and safety considerations can be found at the following video link “Herbicide Personal Protective Equipment“.